Temps and termites are on the rise. Schedule your free inspection today.

 Ways to fight the bite

-There are a number of ways you can avoid mosquito activity around your home.
+There are several ways you can reduce mosquito activity around your home.
 Here’s what you can do to protect yourself and your family as warm weather sets in:

 Ehrlich is dedicated to keeping families safe from pests.
-For information on a preventative application to your lawn, call a mosquito control expert at 888 984 0186.
+For information about a preventive application for your lawn, call a mosquito control expert at 888-984-0186.

 Related posts